 Perspective Questions Answered Community How will CWIFR achieve the community's risk reduction outcome objectives?
 How will CWIFR provide the greatest value to the community based on Fiscal Stewardship How will the district provide the most cost-effective service to the community? outcomes and cost effectiveness?
-Internal Processes In what internal processes must the dist expectations?
-In what internal processes must the district excel to exceed the community's expectations?
+Internal Processes In what internal processes must the district excel to exceed the community's expectations?
 Physical and Human Resources What resources and capabilities are required to exceed the community's expectations?